 - 35 inches (88.9 cm) for women

-A lack of sleep can do more than leave you yawning; it can harm your health.
 People who don't get enough sleep have a higher risk of obesity, high blood pressure, heart attack, diabetes and depression.

 Most adults need at least seven hours of sleep each night.
 Make sleep a priority in your life.
 Set a sleep schedule and stick to it by going to bed and waking up at the same times each day.
 Keep your bedroom dark and quiet, so it's easier to sleep.

-If you feel like you've been getting enough sleep but you're still tired throughout the day, ask your doctor if you need to be evaluated for obstructive sleep apnea, a condition that can increase your risk of heart disease.
+If you feel like you've been getting enough sleep but you're still tired throughout the day, ask your health care provider if you need to be evaluated for obstructive sleep apnea, a condition that can increase your risk of heart disease.
 Signs of obstructive sleep apnea include loud snoring, stopping breathing for short times during sleep and waking up gasping for air.
 Treatments for obstructive sleep apnea may include losing weight if you're overweight or using a continuous positive airway pressure (CPAP) device that keeps your airway open while you sleep.

 Some people cope with stress in unhealthy ways — such as overeating, drinking or smoking.
 Finding alternative ways to manage stress — such as physical activity, relaxation exercises or meditation — can help improve your health.

-High blood pressure and high cholesterol can damage your heart and blood vessels.
+High blood pressure and high cholesterol can damage the heart and blood vessels.
 But without testing for them, you probably won't know whether you have these conditions.
 Regular screening can tell you what your numbers are and whether you need to take action.

 Blood pressure.
 Regular blood pressure screenings usually start in childhood.
-Starting at age 18, your blood pressure should be measured at least once every two years to screen for high blood pressure as a risk factor for heart disease and stroke.
+Starting at age 18, blood pressure should be measured at least once every two years to screen for high blood pressure as a risk factor for heart disease and stroke.

 If you're between 18 and 39 and have risk factors for high blood pressure, you'll likely be screened once a year.
-People age 40 and older also are given a blood pressure test annually.
+People age 40 and older also are given a blood pressure test yearly.

 - Cholesterol levels.
 Adults generally have their cholesterol measured at least once every four to six years.
 Cholesterol screening usually starts at age 20, though earlier testing may be recommended if you have other risk factors, such as a family history of early-onset heart disease.